Joe McCarroll

-Joe McCarroll is a conservative campaigner in Ireland.
+Joe McCarroll is a former conservative campaigner in Ireland.
 He has campaigned against abortion, same-sex marriage and divorce.
 McCarroll was a lecturer in ethics in Clonliffe College, Dublin.
 He also worked as an education officer with responsibility for school attendance, for Dublin Corporation.
 He was part of the editorial group of The Brandsma Review.
 McCarroll also had a book, Is the school around the corner just the same, published by Brandsma Books.
 He also contributed to other publications and newspapers.

+Education

+McCarroll earned a Master of Arts (MA) in philosophy from University College Dublin in 1982, submitting a thesis that critiqued the work of political philosopher Eric Voegelin.
+He later earned a Doctor of Philosophy (PhD) in philosophical theology from Queen’s University Belfast in 1988.
+His doctoral dissertation was titled The development of Bernard Lonergan’s understanding of divine providence from “grace and freedom” to “insight”.